 The ITC makes numerous references to trust and foundation structures.
 It defines various terms for taxation purposes and provides, inter alia, that any trust or foundation structure falls within the definition of the term legal entity (nomiki ondotita) and is therefore subject to taxation in Greece.

 In the income tax field, the Circular examines the period after the introduction of the new Income Tax Code (ITC) and the period before it (the Old ITC).

-The Circular clarifies that the provisions of Double Tax Treaties also apply to trusts and foundations, unless otherwise provided for by the respective Double Tax Treaty.
+The provisions of Double Tax Treaties also apply to trusts and foundations, unless otherwise provided for by the respective Double Tax Treaty.

 For the period to which the Old ITC applies, trusts are not considered as legal entities.

 Furthermore, the Circular provides guidelines for the tax treatment of trusts and foundations from an inheritance and donation tax perspective.
 It appears that the Ministry of Finance has adopted the look-through approach, treating beneficiaries as subject to inheritance or donation tax.

 Dividends, Interests and Royalties